-This 25 mile loop is a classic backpacking trip, with ample opportunities for views, wildflowers, wildlife and solitude.
-The best time for this trip is during July once the snow has melted and the wildflowers are in full bloom.
+This 26-mile loop is a classic backpacking trip, with ample opportunities for views, wildflowers, wildlife and solitude.
+The best time for this trip is during late July and early August once the snow has melted and the wildflowers are in full bloom.

 Features: Birding — Fall Colors — River/Creek — Spring — Views — Waterfall — Wildflowers — Wildlife

 In spring, the snowmelt could make crossing the East Fork of the Cimarron River dangerous, so plan accordingly and be prepared.

 Either trailhead can be reached in the winter by snowmobiles, skis, or snowshoes; but both forks traverse avalanche terrain, especially near the pass.

 You can park your car anywhere along either road, but to get the bulk of it out of the way first, I parked mine at the intersection where the two forks split, then started down the Middle Fork of the Cimarron.
 Following Middle Fork Road 4.6 miles to the trailhead, the slower pace affords great views of Turret Ridge, Dunsinane Mountain and Precipice Peak along the way.

 trailhead, the first 0.4 miles follows the river closely, seeing little elevation gain.
 But pulling away into heavily forested hillsides, the climb picks up.